Shahla Aghapour: Biography

 Shahla Aghapour worked as a freelance artist in Berlin and has exhibited her works and readings in Germany and other countries.
-She completed a Master of Art at the Berlin University of the Arts in Art in Context in 2003 and works as an art teacher and head of artistic projects.
+She completed a Master of Art degree at the Berlin University of the Arts in Art in Context in 2003 and works as an art teacher and head of artistic projects.

-Shahla Aghapour is a member of the Federal Association of Artists in Germany, PEN Center of writers in exile of German-speaking countries and was from 2007 to 2009 chairman of the Iranian Writers' Association in exile.
+Aghapour is a member of the Federal Association of Artists in Germany, PEN Center of writers in exile of German-speaking countries and was from 2007 to 2009 chairman of the Iranian Writers' Association in exile.
 Aghapour is also a member of the “Group Seven” collective: a group of five Iranian women artists living and working in Germany, with a focus on women and social, cultural, and political issues around the world, especially relating to Iran.

 Work

 Exhibitions

 This is a list of select exhibitions, in order by date.